Shop Samsung Smart Refrigerators & Fridge Efficient Choices

 • Faulty Door Seals: If the seals are compromised, warm air seeps into the freezer, creating excess frost.

-• Broken Defrost Heater: Frost will build up on the evaporator coils when the defrost heater fails.
+• Broken Defrost Heater: When the defrost heater fails, Frost will build up on the evaporator coils.

-• Thermostat or Timer Problems: The malfunction of either the defrost thermostat or the timer will not allow the defrost cycle to initiate properly.
+• Thermostat or Timer Problems: The malfunction of either the defrost thermostat or the timer will not allow the defrost cycle to initiate correctly.

 How to Test:

 1. The leak in the door seals can be tested by closing a paper in the door.
-If that slips out easily, that seal needs replacement.
+If that slips out quickly, that seal needs replacement; otherwise, it could lead to poor cooling and affect the storage of your beverages.

 2. Defrost heater and thermostat continuity check using a multimeter.